echohello-dev/transcribe-yt/README.md

 # Transcribe-YT

-Transcribe-YT is a Node.js application that downloads YouTube videos, extracts their audio, and transcribes them using OpenAI's Whisper API.
+Transcribe-YT is a Node.js application that downloads YouTube videos, extracts their audio, and transcribes them using OpenAI's Whisper API or AssemblyAI.

 ## Prerequisites

-- Node.js (v20 or later recommended)
+- Node.js (v18.19.1 or later recommended)
 - Yarn v4
 - FFmpeg installed on your system
 - An OpenAI API key
+- An AssemblyAI API key

 ## Installation